-Community LINC is a 501(c)(3) not-for-profit organization that aims to end homelessness, impact poverty and remove barriers to self-sufficiency for the families we serve.
-In the past 25 years, Community LINC has served 3,791 families with 11,320 individuals, including 8,205 children with shelter or programming.
+Community LINC is a 501(c)(3) not-for-profit organization that aims to end family homelessness for this generation and the next.
+Over the past 30 years, Community LINC has served 4,246 families with 14,000 individuals, including 9,300 children with shelter or programming.
 The Board of Directors, staff and volunteers all work to change the lives of homeless families in Kansas City.

 Community LINC was conceived in May 1986 when a group of citizens from three local churches began meeting to discuss ways to break the cycle of poverty and homelessness.
 Modeling the organization of a transitional housing program in Liberty, Missouri, their goal was to create independent and self-sufficient families.